 Are you looking for a fun activity to help kids sound out words?
 My preschooler loved these!

 Over the past year, I’ve been doing a lot of pre-reading activities with my Four (almost five).
-We’ve read pocket chart sentences, used my voice to print packs to learn concept of word, and are even starting a simple reading curriculum for preschoolers.

-He’s starting to learn simple sight words.
+He’s ready to learn to sound out words.

 I created this activity without an expectation that my son would be ready for it.
 Imagine my surprise when it was just the thing he needed to get sounding out to “click!”
 Woo hoo!